benswift/benswift.github.io/_talks/all-college-conference-2021.md

 {% include slides/background-image.html image="documents/ccc-curriculum-design-workshop/joeri-romer-Xne1N4yZuOY-unsplash.jpg" heading="group formation" %}

+groups of 2--3

+try to find others with similar interests along the music/visuals axis

-## reflection questions
+## presentation questions

-1. what's the computing concept you want students to explore, why did you choose it, and how did the "creative" aspect impact that decision?
+1. which computing concept did you choose, why did you choose it, and how (if at all) did the "creative" aspect impact that decision?

+2. what did you ask your students to come up with (convergent, divergent, etc.)

-2. if I were to assess what the students made, what would the rubric look like?
+3. how would you assess it---what might the rubric look like?

-3. what scaffolding is required to do this in a College IT context?
+4. what scaffolding is required to do this in a College IT context?

 (remember, presentations start at 12:10pm)